 Disclosure: If you purchase anything from links in this post or any other, I may receive some kind of affiliate commission.
-However, I only ever mention products I love and would recommend whether I was being compensated or not.
-You can read my full disclaimer here.
+However, I only ever mention products I love and would recommend regardless of commission.

 It can also:

-- Build confidence in their writing and imagination
+- Build confidence in writing and imagination

 - Provide a quiet activity during travel or downtime